-The Pakistan Muslim League-Nawaz (PML-N) filed 66 petitions in total.
+The Pakistan Muslim League-Nawaz (PML-N) filed a total of 66 petitions.
 These included 12 petitions against PTI candidates and 14 against PPPP.
 Of the 12 petitions against PTI, only one has been accepted so far.
 Nine petitions have been dismissed, while two are still awaiting decisions.
-Meanwhile, none of the petitions filed by PML-N against PPPP have been accepted.
-Six petitions against PPPP have been dismissed, while the eight are still pending with the tribunals.
+Similarly, of the 14 petitions against PPPP, two petitions have been accepted; nine have been dismissed, while another three petitions are yet to be decided.

-Of the 66 petitions, five challenged the nomination of candidates while 14 challenged the qualifications of winning candidates.
+As many as five out of 66 petitions challenged the nomination of candidates, while 14 challenged the qualifications of winning candidates.
 The party made allegations of corrupt or illegal practices employed by someone other than the candidate in 40 petitions and directly accused the winning candidate of corruption/illegal practice in 46 petitions.
 The party sought the winning candidates' disqualification and declaration of the petitioner as the winner in 46 petitions, while 19 petitions sought re-poll in certain constituencies.
 Recounting of ballot papers was sought in 16 petitions, while 10 petitions sought a re-examination of votes declared invalid by the ECP.
 In addition the party sought re-polling at certain polling stations in 11 petitions and other forms of relief in eight petitions.